• Skip to primary navigation

 Instructions

 • Rinse Rapini head well and drain.
+Trim any tough stem ends.
+You can leave the tender stem parts and leaves.
 Heat a large pot of water to boiling over high heat.

 • Drain in a colander and rinse in cold water.

-• Heat oil in a large sauce pan.
-Add the rapini and garlic and pepper flakes and stir to coat.
-When rapini is heat through transfer to a serving dish.
+• Heat oil in a large saucepan.
+Add the rapini, garlic and pepper flakes and stir to coat.
+When rapini is heated through transfer to a serving dish.

 Nutrition